-The following illustrative letter includes written representations that are required by this and other HKSAs in effect for audits of financial statements for periods beginning on or after 15 December 2009.
-It is assumed in this illustration that the applicable financial reporting framework is Hong Kong Financial Reporting Standards; the requirement of HKSA 570 1 to obtain a written representation is not relevant; and that there are no exceptions to the requested written representations.
+The following illustrative letter includes written representations that are required by this and other HKSAs.
+It is assumed in this illustration that the applicable financial reporting framework is Hong Kong Financial Reporting Standards; the requirement of HKSA 570 (Revised) 1 to obtain a written representation is not relevant; and that there are no exceptions to the requested written representations.
 If there were exceptions, the representations would need to be modified to reflect the exceptions.